webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Attack-and-Attack-Again.md

 ---
 aliases:
 - Attack and Attack Again
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  - Abilities
+- Ability/Tier/High
-  - Abilitiesnabler
+- Ability/Categories/Special-Attack
-type: Enabler
 ---

-# Attack and Attack Again
+## Attack and Attack Again

-**Type**: Enabler

 Rather than granting additional damage or a minor or major effect, a natural 17 or higher on your attack roll allows you the option of immediately making another attack.
+Enabler.